Kasekopf/looprobot/README.md

 Major Options:
   pulls NUMBER - Number of pulls to use.
 Lower this if you would like to save some pulls to use for in-ronin farming.
-(Note that this argument is not needed if you pull all your farming items before running the script). [default: 20] [setting: looprobot_pulls] workshed ITEM - Workshed item to place in an empty workshed at the start of the run. [default: model train set] [setting: looprobot_workshed] workshed none - Do nothing workshed model train set - Swap to model train set workshed cold medicine cabinet - Swap to cold medicine cabinet workshed Asdon Martin keyfob (on ring) - Swap to asdon martin keyfob swapworkshed ITEM - Workshed item to place in a workshed to replace the cold medicine cabinet. [default: none] [setting: looprobot_swapworkshed] swapworkshed none - Do nothing swapworkshed model train set - Swap to model train set swapworkshed cold medicine cabinet - Swap to cold medicine cabinet swapworkshed Asdon Martin keyfob (on ring) - Swap to asdon martin keyfob
+(Note that this argument is not needed if you pull all your farming items before running the script). [default: 20] [setting: looprobot_pulls]

 Minor Options:
   fax BOOLEAN - Use a fax to summon a monster.
 Set to false if the faxbots are offline. [default: true] [setting: looprobot_fax] lgr - Pull a lucky gold ring.
-If pulled, it will be equipped during many combats. [default: false] [setting: looprobot_lgr] jellies - Use your Space Jellyfish to get stench jellies during the war (this may reduce your goose familiar exp). [default: false] [setting: looprobot_jellies] profitFamiliar - Use free familiar turns for familiar related profits. [default: false] [setting: looprobot_profitFamiliar] pvp - Break your hippy stone at the start of the run. [default: false] [setting: looprobot_pvp] wand - Always get the zap wand. [default: false] [setting: looprobot_wand]
+If pulled, it will be equipped during many combats. [default: false] [setting: looprobot_lgr] profitFamiliar - Use free familiar turns for familiar related profits. [default: false] [setting: looprobot_profitFamiliar] pvp - Break your hippy stone at the start of the run. [default: false] [setting: looprobot_pvp] wand - Always get the zap wand. [default: false] [setting: looprobot_wand]